-Like most of the different regions in Spain, Asturias has a unique cuisine.
-It’s characterised by hearty stews, seafood and dairy products.
-One of the most typical dishes is the Fabada Asturiana, a thick stew made from white beans, Asturian sausage, black pudding, pork and bacon, and is flavoured with saffron.
-Fish stew and rice pudding (arroz con leche) are also popular dishes – and don’t forget the cheese.
+Asturias, like most Spanish regions, has its own cuisine, characterised by its hearty stews, seafood and dairy products.
+A typical dish is fabada Asturiana, a thick stew made from white beans, Asturian sausage, black pudding, pork and bacon, flavoured with saffron.
+Fish stew and arroz con leche (rice pudding) are also popular dishes – and don’t forget the cheese.